tigrisdata/tigris-os-docs/docs/buckets/objects-expiration.md

 #### Expire objects at the end of the year 2024

-Here's an example of a lifecycle configuration that expires objects at the end of the year 2024.
+Here's an example of a bucket lifecycle configuration that expires objects at the end of the year 2024.

 Create a JSON file named `lifecycle.json` with the following content: